jomurgel/native-scroll-slider/README.md

 ### v0.0.5
 - Improves hanlding of next/previous buttons when the slider container width is variable.

+### v0.0.6
+- Fixes bug where nav buttons were being ignored when multiple sliders are present.
 ---

 **Made with ❤️ by [jomurgel](https://github.com/jomurgel)**